Content Strategy for Small Businesses: The No-Fluff Guide

 Be honest with yourself about your bandwidth.
 If you can write one post a month, plan for one post a month.
 Don't plan for four and deliver zero.

-And if bandwidth is the real problem — not strategy — it might be worth reading about the ghostwriting myths that stop business owners from getting help.
+And if bandwidth is the real problem (not strategy), it might be worth reading about the ghostwriting myths that stop business owners from getting help.
 Delegation isn't cheating.
 It's how the most consistent content creators stay consistent.

 Step 5: Measure the right things